- Log in to post comments

 As you can see, International Dot Day is the perfect way to kick off a year of empowering our students and teachers to embrace their creativity, innovative spirit and, of course, their voice and the impact they have on themselves and others.

-And make sure you follow @DotClubConnect on Twitter, @internationaldotday on Instagram and #InternationalDotDay on both for lots of ideas and a place to share how you are celebrating within your community too.
+Visit The Dot Day site to register and for more project ideas, resources, posters and more.
+And make sure you follow @DotClubConnect on X (formerly Twitter), @internationaldotday on Instagram and #InternationalDotDay on both for lots of ideas and a place to share how you are celebrating within your community too.

 Shannon McClintock Miller is the district teacher librarian, innovation director and art coordinator at Van Meter Community School in Van Meter, Iowa.
 She also is the Future Ready Librarian spokesperson and a public speaker working with teacher librarians, educators and others around the world.
-You can find Shannon at @shannonmmiller on Twitter and Instagram, and she blogs at The Library Voice.
+You can find Shannon at @shannonmmiller on Twitter and Instagram, and she blogs at The Library Voice